 Most of the financial assets are at floating rates of interest, however there are financial liabilities which are having fixed interest rates.
-The Company is exposed to prepayment risk in term of fixed interest rate liabilities.
+The Company is exposed to prepayment risk in term of fixed interest rate liability.
+Please refer to interest rate risk section for prepayment risk on account of fixed rate liabilities.